Should I apply as an international or domestic student?

 Can I apply as a first-year candidate if I am (have been) enrolled at a post-secondary institution/institute/university, but want to start my studies over?

 No. A candidate who has been enrolled in any post-secondary studies must apply as a transfer student.
 Hiram must receive credentials reflecting all secondary and post-secondary courses undertaken, as they will be reviewed in the transfer admission process.

 What school records and examinations are required?

 Candidates must submit evidence of successful progress toward or completion of secondary school.
 This can be documented with diplomas, certificates, and/or results of external or school leaving examinations appropriate to your secondary educational program.
 These may include, but are not limited to SSC/HSC, CXC, Advanced Subsidiary, A Level, WAEC, and other comparable measures.
 If you are in the process of completing your last year of secondary education and final documents and results are not yet available, Hiram will make the admission decision on the basis of current and predicted grades.
-Your school can report predicted grades on the International Supplement to the Secondary School Report form which is available on the Common Application website.
-If you are admitted on the basis of predicted grades, we require original/certified true copies of final credentials after they are issued.
 If you have questions regarding credentials, feel free to contact us for clarification and assistance.